Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/03/monitor-replication-with-datadog-and-dogstatsd.md

 Next, start up a Windows Service project and add the [C# client library for DogStatsd using NuGet](https://www.nuget.org/packages/DogStatsD-CSharp-Client/), which is [also available on GitHub](https://github.com/DataDog/dogstatsd-csharp-client).

 Everything in this library is static, so you need to make sure you configure it before you use it.
-The prefix in the configuration shown below will group your custom stats – this is usually an indication of the kind of metrics you are collecting, for example “iis” in “iis.net.num\_connections”.
+The prefix in the configuration shown below will group your custom stats - this is usually an indication of the kind of metrics you are collecting, for example "iis" in "iis.net.num\_connections".
 You might choose to use your organisation name for custom metrics you create.

 ```csharp
 var dogstatsdConfig = new StatsdConfig